 2 Distributions for statistical models

-Choosing the appropriate distributions for statistical modeling is a crucial aspect of probabilistic data analysis.
-This chapter explores various factors to consider when selecting suitable distributions and also reviews the key distributions covered in this module.
+Choosing appropriate distributions for statistical modelling is a crucial aspect of probabilistic data analysis.
+This chapter explores various factors to consider when selecting suitable distributions and also lists frequently used families.

 Distributions can be differentiated by a number of characteristics.